-He then enters as an engineer in the famous Edison Company.
+Lewis Latimer thereafter enters as an engineer in the famous Edison Company.
 Latimer is well aware that the light bulb with a bamboo filament, paper and medium quality carbon, created in 1879 by Edison, is not practical.
-It burns out after 30 h.
-In 1881, he thus patented with his friend Joseph U. Nichols, the light bulb with only superior quality carbon filament; then obtains on his own in 1882 a patent for his method of manufacture and assembly of carbon filaments.
+It burns out after 30 hours.
+In 1881, he thus patents with his friend Joseph U. Nichols, the light bulb with a superior quality carbon filament; then obtains alone in 1882 a patent for the manufacture and assembly of carbon filaments.
 It is the invention of the long-lasting light bulb.

-He leaves for London, where he is responsible for mounting an incandescent lights department for Maxim-Weston Electric Light Company.
-Associate of Thomas Edison at the Engineering Department of the Edison Electric Light Company in New York City, he releases in 1890 the first textbook on electric lighting system in the United States: Incandescent Electric Lighting.
+He leaves for London, where he is responsible for setting up an incandescent lights department for Maxim-Weston Electric Light Company.
+Associate to Thomas Edison at the Engineering Department of the Edison Electric Light Company in New York City, he releases in 1890 the first textbook on electric lighting system in the United States: Incandescent Electric Lighting.
 A practical description of the Edison System, the first ever written on the subject.

-Lewis Latimer dies in 1928 after a long illness, after changing the world.
-It is the African inventor who had the greatest impact on the world in the 20 th century.
+Lewis Latimer dies in 1928 due to a long illness, after changing the world.
+He is the African inventor who had the greatest impact on the world in the 20 th century.

 By: Lisapo ya Kama ©

 - Les savants et inventeurs noirs, Yves Antoine, pages 44 à 48